Wisconsin Law Review

 The Wisconsin Law Review is a bimonthly law review published by students at the University of Wisconsin Law School.
 One issue each year is generally dedicated to a symposium or special topic.

 History

-The Wisconsin Law Review was established in 1920 by students and faculty of the law school.
+The review was established in 1920 by students and faculty of the law school.
 The first issue was published in October 1920.
 In 1935, the journal became entirely student-edited.
-The first faculty Editor-in-Chief of the Law Review was "legendary" law professor William Herbert ("Herbie") Page, who taught at the school from 1917 until his death in 1952.
-The first student Editor-in-Chief was Leon Foley.
-In 1940, Harriet Zetterberg became the journal's first female Editor-in-Chief.
+The first faculty editor-in-chief was "legendary" law professor William Herbert ("Herbie") Page, who taught at the school from 1917 until his death in 1952.
+The first student editor-in-chief was Leon Foley.
+In 1940, Harriet Zetterberg became the journal's first female editor-in-chief.

 Admissions

 Students are awarded staff membership based solely on their performance in a write-on competition at the end of their first year of law school, which consists of a Note, Bluebook exercise, and Diversity Statement.
 The journal no longer takes first-year grades into consideration.